 - Sometimes, particularly if the mushrooms are a little crowded in the pan, they can release a lot of liquid after they absorb the butter and oil.
 If this is the case, increase the heat a little and stir regularly to help the moisture evaporate.
 After that, the mushrooms should start to brown.

-What to serve with Beef Bourguignon
+What to serve with this French stew

 Beef bourguignon is best served with a starchy side to absorb all the wonderful flavors of the sauce.
 So, for example, mashed potatoes, rice or orzo pasta would all be good choices.
 If you are looking for a lower-carb option, try cauliflower mash or rice instead.